 - Well made to withstand the occasional knock or bang

-- Produces surprisingly high-quality espresso for a compact machine
+- Produces surprisingly high-quality espresso

 - Can use E.S.E. pods or ground coffee